-The Transport Layer is an experimental military satellite constellation, which will serve as the backbone of the NDSA, connecting the various satellites to each other and to the war fighter.
+The Transport Layer is an experimental military satellite constellation developed by the SDA (Space Development Agency), which will serve as the backbone of the NDSA, connecting the various satellites to each other and to the war fighter.
 The Transport Layer will provide the key space network component to the Department of Defense’s Joint All-Domain Command and Control.

 That first batch will include 20 satellites and will comprise what Pentagon leaders are calling Tranche 0 of the SDA’s Transport Layer, a mesh network of satellites operating primarily in low earth orbit and will be able to connect space-based sensors to the war fighter.